 All you need:

-All you do:1.
-Whisk honey, vinegar, mint, pepper and salt in a small bowl.2.
-Divide spinach among 4 salad plates.
+2. Divide spinach among 4 salad plates.
 Arrange alternating slices of avocado and cantaloupe in a fan on top of the spinach.

 Top each salad with strawberries; drizzle with sesame seeds.